Chapter 6: Objects and Data Structures

 So far so good.
 However, Martin conflates dumb data objects with data structures.
 Which is unfortunate cause the name "data structure" is reserved for objects that indeed have specialized structure for the data: lists, trees, stacks, etc.

-• Stateless objects (or effectively stateless objects with dependencies) - objects with no mutable state that act as executors or services.
+- Stateless objects (or effectively stateless objects with dependencies) - behaviour only services

-Modern design practices, even in the Java community, prefer separating stateless executors from data objects.
-Stateful objects are mostly reserved for true data structures.
+Modern design, even in Java, prefers separating stateless services from data objects.
+Stateful objects are mainly for true data structures.

 interface Stack<T> {